 Home Support Worker

-As the Canadian population ages the need for homecare workers will dramatically increase.
-Train for this growing field with Eastern College.
-Our hands-on training will provide students with the experiential learning they need to be successful in providing assistance and quality care to clients of all ages.
+As the Canadian population ages, the need for homecare workers will dramatically increase.
+Our hands-on training for this growing field will provide you with the experiential learning you need to successfully care for clients of all ages.
+Plus, avail of financial assistance to fully cover your tuition when you start training this fall.

 The demand for Home Support Workers has increased dramatically across Canada, especially as a result of the COVID-19 pandemic.
 To this end, career paths are wide and varied.
 Successful graduates can expect careers in the healthcare sector, particularly in community and private home care.
 HSWs can therefore work in roles as Resident Care Attendant, Personal Care Assistant or Attendant, Home Care Worker, Personal Support or Care Aide.
 Each healthcare employer may have different job titles for the same scope of duties in this career.